Bengalis: British colonisation

 In Bengal, effective political and military power was transferred from the Afshar regime to the British East India Company around 1757–65.
 Company rule in India began under the Bengal Presidency.
 Calcutta was named the capital of British India in 1772.
 The presidency was run by a military-civil administration, including the Bengal Army, and had the world's sixth earliest railway network.
 Great Bengal famines struck several times during colonial rule, notably the Great Bengal famine of 1770 and Bengal famine of 1943, each killing millions of Bengalis.

 Under British rule, Bengal experienced deindustrialisation.
 Discontent with the situation, numerous rebellions and revolts were attempted by the Bengali people.
 The Indian Rebellion of 1857 was initiated on the outskirts of Calcutta, and spread to Dhaka, Jalpaiguri and Agartala, in solidarity with revolts in North India.
 Havildar Rajab Ali commanded the rebels in Chittagong as far as Sylhet and Manipur.
 The failure of the rebellion led to the abolishment of the Mughal court completely and direct rule by the British Raj.

-Many Bengali laborers were taken as coolies to the British colonies in the Caribbean during the 1830s.
+Many Bengali labourers were taken as coolies to the British colonies in the Caribbean during the 1830s.
 Workers from Bengal were chosen because they could easily assimilate to the climate of British Guyana, which was similar to that of Bengal.

 Swami Vivekananda is considered a key figure in the introduction of Vedanta and Yoga in Europe and America, and is credited with raising interfaith awareness, and bringing Hinduism to the status of a world religion during the 1800s.
 On the other hand, Ram Mohan Roy led a socio-Hindu reformist movement known as Brahmoism which called for the abolishment of sati (widow sacrifice), child marriage, polytheism and idol worship.
 In 1804, he wrote the Persian book Tuḥfat al-Muwaḥḥidīn (A Gift to the Monotheists) and spent the next two decades attacking the Kulin Brahmin bastions of Bengal.